hypergeek-dev/cipher-forge/README.md

 ## Bugs
 Through testing, I discovered some potential issues in the code and made some changes to prevent errors caused by incorrect user input:

+1. When user is requested to enter a digit, I modified the code to only accept the range requested.
+2. I modified the program to only accept input with a minimum of one character and exclude CTRL or Fn combinations.

 ### **Error Handling**
 I added a safety measure to handle errors in certain parts of the code.
 For example, when the user enters an invalid number, I made sure the program doesn't break and instead asks them to enter a valid number.